SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/firmware-update.md

 ### Firmware update state machine

 The firmware update procedure is well standardized within the LWM2M specification, and a standard Firmware Update Object (&#47;5) is used to perform the process.
-Let’s have a quick glance at the firmware update state machine as defined by the LWM2M specification:
+Let's have a quick glance at the firmware update state machine as defined by the LWM2M specification:

  ![Firmware update state machine](/images/device-protocols/lwm2m/lwm2m-fota-state-machine.png) (Source: openmobilealliance.org)